 Dialects include Arlaten, Bagnoulen, Camarguen and Nimoues.
 Arlaten is spoken around Arles.
 Bagnoulen is spoken around the town of Bagnols sur Centre.
 Camarguen is spoken around Camargue Bay.
 Nimoués is spoken in Nimes.

-Nissart is a separate Southern Occitan language spoken in Nice.
+Nissart is a Southern Occitan dialect spoken in Nice.
 It has very heavy influence from the local Ligurian Gallo-Italian dialects.
 It is best seen as a transitional dialect between Gavot Vivaro-Alpine and Ligurian.
 Based on its history, a more proper analysis would be that it was a Ligurian language that became Provencalized by Alpine Provencal speaking immigrants from the mountains coming to work on the coast after 1861.
 However, others say that it has been part of the Occitan area since the Middle Ages.

 The Nizzardos, residents of Nice, spoke a Ligurian dialect before Nice was taken over by France in 1860; since then, much French has gone in.
 It is similar to the Mentonasque and Monegasque spoken in Menton and Monaco (the first Occitan and the other Ligurian).
 Intelligibility between Nissart and Royasque Ligurian is very limited.